 by tautology in the first instance, and \Cref{prop: classical QCoh} in the second.
 We transport the functors from \Cref{prop:iota_affine} to adjoint functors $\iota^* \co \cD(\Splus) \adj \co \cD(\cS) \co \iota_*$.

-Recall from \Cref{cor:fgauge-module-category} that $\iota_*\colon \cD(\cS) \to \cD(\Splus)$ is the forgetful functor from a module category over the commutative algebra $\Psienh(\MHFp)$.
+Recall from \Cref{cor:fgauge-module-category} that $\iota_*\colon \cD(\cS) \to \cD(\Splus)$ can be identified with the forgetful functor from the module category over the commutative algebra $\MSFp$.
 In particular, it preserves all limits and colimits, and it is linear over $\cD(\Splus)$.
 Part of \Cref{prop:iota_affine} gives the projection formula

-We will interpret the (dual) syntomic Steenrod algebra in terms of quasicoherent sheaves on the stacks $\Sc, \Splus$.
+We will interpret the (dual) syntomic Steenrod algebra in terms of quasicoherent sheaves on the stacks $\cS, \Splus$.